Turbulence in cascading: Origin of the variance and skewness of density function: Summary

 \section{Summary}

-In this work, we present a thermodynamic and cascading theory to explain the origins of the variance and skewness of the density (on the $s=\ln(\rho)$ scale) PDFs for isothermal compressible gas under turbulence.
+In this work, we present a thermodynamic and cascading theory to explain the origins of the variance and skewness of density PDFs (on the $s=\ln\rho$ scale) for isothermal compressible gas under turbulence.
 The main results include: